maietta/gitpremo/README.md

 # GitPremo

+A reference **SvelteKit** package for a starter website.
+This is an incomplete project designed to give a place to start from.

+> [!IMPORTANT]
+> This project is designed to be **self-hosted** using a persistent filesystem (e.g. VPS, Docker).
+It uses SQLite and stores raw git repositories on disk.
+It will **not** work on serverless platforms like Vercel, Netlify, or Cloudflare Pages.

 A lightweight, self-hosted Git service built for speed and simplicity.
 GitPremo allows you to host repositories, manage organizations, and collaborate with your team using a familiar interface.

 ## Features